zhijun-gu/sublime-evernote/README.md

 If you need to reconfigure the plugin go to `Preferences > Package Settings > Evernote` and select `Reconfigure Authorisation` or goto

 `Command Palette` > `Evernote: Reconfigure`

+> **PLEASE NOTE**
+>
+> The authentication method makes use of the Developer Token which is unique to your account and grants read-write access to your Evernote.
+> This token will be saved in your user settings in the `Evernote.sublime-settings` so make sure you do not share this publicly!

 ## Commands